titixu/CodingChallenge2/README.md

 # Extra
 * Thumbnail version of images are created locally for the feature image section for smoother collection view scrolling
+* Images cached locally
+* Accessibility: VoiceOver enabled for labels and buttons
+* All images loading is on background thread, except some very small placeholder images